jersmi7/Audulus-Lua/README.md

-# Lua for Audulus
+# Lua Scripts for Audulus

-This is a collection of Lua for Audulus.

 Audulus has two Lua-based nodes, the DSP node and the Canvas node.
 DSP node processes audio and control rate signals.